 Tadao Ando reinvented building traditions in Japanese Buddhist temples.He preferred concrete. found in many of his works, to traditional wood.
 This change may seem radical but it allows for the creation of a succession of spaces focused both on religious symbolism and on the sensory experience..

 In one of his works, in the middle of a bamboo forest, rice fields and the mountain of the island, appears the first space crossed by the temple, a polished concrete barrier, three meters high, that protects the entrance to the temple.
 Once past this barrier, we reach the lotus pool,with a discreet and thin concrete border.
 This has strong symbolism in the Buddhist religion.
 It represents the purity of faith in Buddha which emerges from within the life of ordinary people and enables them to access Nirvana.

 The path to the prayer hall passes through the center of the pool via a staircase and takes the visitor, or devotee, on a stroll through architecture before arriving at a Buddha bathed in natural light.

 The Church of Light in Osaka

 Because of the very small budget, the design was limited to a no-frills building, just the essentials: a floor, walls, a ceiling, and openings to let in light.
 The church consists of two spaces made of rectangular concrete blocks.
-It is made up of a 6m x 6m x 18m parallelepiped crossed by a slanting wall which energizes the space.
+The church is made up of a 6m x 6m x 18m parallelepiped crossed by a slanting wall which energizes the space.

 The building abandoned all ornament in favor of spirituality coming from the light piercing through the openings, notably the most iconic one created by a cross in a wall.
 Further proof of the tiny construction budget is in the pews which are made from pieces of scaffolding painted black.They emphasis the austere and minimalist aspect of the church.